federicogarzarelli/portfolio-allocation/README.md

 * __onlystocks__ Static allocation only to the equity class.
 Assets are allocated uniformly within the equity class.
 * __sixtyforty__ Static allocation 60% to the equity class, 20% to the Long Term Bonds class and 20% to the Short Term Bonds class.
 Assets are allocated uniformly within the asset classes.

+#### Semi-passive strategies
+* __trend_u__ First weights are assigned according to the "uniform" strategy.
+Then, if the current asset price is smaller than the simple moving average, the weight is set to zero (leave as cash).
+* __absmom_u__ First weights are assigned according to the "uniform" strategy.
+Then, if the asset return over the period (momentum) is less than 0, the weight is set to zero (leave as cash).
+* __relmom_u__ First assets are ranked based on their return over the period (momentum) and divided in two classes.
+The portfolio is formed by the assets belonging to the higher return class.
+Then, weights are assigned to this portfolio according to the "uniform" strategy.
+* __momtrend_u__ First weights are assigned according to the "uniform" strategy.
+Second, assets are ranked based on their return over the period (momentum) and divided in two classes.
+For the assets belonging to the lower return class, the weight is set to zero (leave as cash).
+Finally, a trend filter is then applied to assets with positive weight: if the current asset price is smaller than the simple moving average, the weight is set to zero (leave as cash).
+* __trend_rp__ First weights are assigned according to the "riskparity" strategy.
+Then, if the current asset price is smaller than the simple moving average, the weight is set to zero (leave as cash).
+* __absmom_rp__ First weights are assigned according to the "riskparity" strategy.
+Then, if the asset return over the period (momentum) is less than 0, the weight is set to zero (leave as cash).
+* __relmom_rp__ First assets are ranked based on their return over the period (momentum) and divided in two classes.
+The portfolio is formed by the assets belonging to the higher return class.
+Then, weights are assigned to this portfolio according to the "risk parity" strategy.
+* __momtrend_rp__ First weights are assigned according to the "riskparity" strategy.
+Second, assets are ranked based on their return over the period (momentum) and divided in two classes.
+For the assets belonging to the lower return class, the weight is set to zero (leave as cash).
+Finally, a trend filter is then applied to assets with positive weight: if the current asset price is smaller than the simple moving average, the weight is set to zero (leave as cash).
+* __GEM__ Global equity momentum strategy.
+Needs only 4 assets of classes equity, equity_intl, bond_lt, money_market. example: `--shares VEU,IVV,BIL,AGG --shareclass equity_intl,equity,money_market,bond_lt`.
+See https://blog.thinknewfound.com/2019/01/fragility-case-study-dual-momentum-gem/
 __Note__: the asset classes (`--shareclass` argument) used in the strategies are: Gold, Commodities, Equities, Long Term Bonds, Short Term Bonds (see "OPTIONS" section below).
 When `--historic` is __not__ specified, every asset after `--shares` must be assigned to one of these

 ### Taking into account the minimum period

-Please note that the backtest starts after the periods used to calculate the covariance matrix and variance of assets, necessary to compute the weights of `riskparity` and `riskparity_nested` strategies.
+Please note that the backtest starts after the periods used to calculate the covariance matrix and variance of assets, necessary to compute the weights of `riskparity` and `riskparity_nested` strategies and the periods to calculate the moving average and the momentum.
+The minimum period is defined as the maximum between `lookback_period_short`, `lookback_period_long`, `moving_average_period` and `moving_average_period` (see `GLOBAL_VARS.py`)

-The number of periods is set to 120 days for daily data and to 10 years for yearly data (see `GLOBAL_VARS.py`).
+For example, if the minimum period is 120 days for daily data and to 10 years for yearly data:

-For example:
 * __Years__ i.e. when `--historic` is `long`, if startdate is between "1916-01-02" and "1917-01-01" the backtest starts on the "1926-01-01"
 * __Days__ e.g. when `--historic` is `medium` or when `--shares` are specified, if startdate is "1999-01-01" the backtest starts on the "1999-06-18"